What if I’m Currently Wearing Contact Lenses?

-Contact lenses can “mold” the corneal surface, which changes the corneal curvature and may lead to a change in your refraction (prescription).
-To properly calculate the treatment to correct your refractive error, you will have to stop wearing contact lenses at some stage before your appointment.
-This is also the case for novelty lenses.
-In time, the cornea will return to its natural shape and size.
-We are dedicated to providing you with the most accurate treatment, and this we can only achieve this if the corneal surface is stable and back to its natural shape.
+Contact lenses can literally mould the corneal surface of the eye, changing the corneal curvature and potentially leading to a change in your refraction (prescription).
+To calculate the treatment that’s needed to correct your refractive error, this means you will have to stop wearing contact lenses at some stage before your appointment.

 Knowledge Dispels Fear